List of Cluedo characters: Reverend Green / Mr. Green / Mayor Green

-Originally patented as "The Reverend Mr Green", he is a hypocritical Anglican priest who wavers when the subject is murder.
+Originally patented as "The Reverend Mr Green", Green is a hypocritical Anglican priest who wavers when the subject is murder.
 In North America, Mr. Green has taken money-oriented roles such as a mobster and businessman.
 Parker Brothers insisted on the name change, believing that the American public would object to a parson as a murder suspect.
 He rolls fourth in both versions.

-In Clue Master Detective, he is a mobster named Thallo Green.
+In Clue Master Detective, he is Thallo Green who is a kingpin in the "family business".

-In the film, Mr. Green is portrayed by Michael McKean.
-For most of the film and two of its three endings, he is depicted as a closeted homosexual who is concerned that his secret might cost him his job as a State Department employee.
-In the third ending, he is a married, undercover FBI agent working to expose Mr. Boddy.
+In the film, Mr. Green is portrayed by Michael McKean and depicted as a closeted homosexual who is concerned that his secret might cost him his job as a State Department employee.

 In the 1990s ITV game show Cluedo, Jonathan Green is a regular visitor at Arlington Grange.

-In the 1996 musical, Mr. Green is an entrepreneur.
+In the 1997 musical, Mr. Green is an entrepreneur.

 The 2002 edition attempted to combine the two variations of the character.
 Mr. John Green, also known as "Reverend Green", has a reputation for fraud, money laundering, and smuggling.

-In the 2016 edition, Green is a charming con artist who is in hiding, disguised as a priest.
+In the 2016 edition, Green is a charming con artist in hiding, disguised as a priest.

 The 2023 edition updated the character to Mayor Green, the Mayor of Hue County who sports a goatee and a green business suit.
+Boden blackmails him into re-zoning the park where he plans to build his hotel with the fact that his last campaign was funded by a crime family.